 - Accessible 8000m climb Himalayan climb and test of skills and physiology for Everest attempt.

-- Experience your first 8000m climb on relatively safe route.
+- Experience your first 8000m climb on the relatively safe route.

 - Test for mountaineering isolation and psychological endurance

-- Passing through terrace middle hills of Nepal, explore local customs, way of life, exploring villages and different ethnic groups.
+- Passing through terraced middle hills of Nepal, explore local customs, way of life, exploring villages and different ethnic groups.

 - English speaking guide